kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 #### Prepare Group Replication

-At first, we are going to deploy a group replication server using supported `MySQL` version.
+At first, we are going to deploy a group replication server using a supported `MySQL` version.
 Then, we are going to update the resources of the members through vertical scaling.

 **Find supported MySQL Version:**